FormidableLabs/component-playground/README.md

   codeText={es6Example} />
 ```

-### noRender - (Deprecated, Remove at 1.x)
+### noRender
 _React.PropTypes.bool_

+Defaults to true.
 If set to false, allows you bypass the `component-playground`'s component wrapper and render method.
 You can use this option to write higher order components directly in your example code and use your
 own Render method.
-NODE: This option **requires** that the `React.render` method be in your code
+NOTE: This option **requires** that the `React.render` method be in your code
-_Deprecated in favor of writing example components.
-See #19 for more information_

 ```
 var ComponentExample = React.createClass({